There are simple things that can be done to improve effectiveness and increase results when it comes to making good sales phone calls.

 6. Build Rapport

 Also, remember to show them respect for their time by confirming that they’re available at the beginning of the sales calls.
-Then, continue by explaining how you can help them through communicating value, and disqualify or qualify them.
+Then, continue by explaining how you can help them by communicating value, and disqualifying or qualifying them.
 You can make some large strides toward building rapport by doing these steps.

 7. Build Interest

 To create momentum in your sales phone calls, be sure to create a level of interest.
 This can be achieved by connecting any pain that is uncovered with the business value that you are offering.

 SalesScripter provides sales coaching helping sales pros to improve good sales phone calls.